mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-16-Delegation-of-Control-and-Tiered-Administrative-Boundaries/README.md

 - Reduced dependency on Domain Admin accounts
 - Management workstation-based administration
 - Negative testing to confirm boundary enforcement
-- Verification that delegated permissions do not grant DC logon rights
+- Validation that delegated permissions do not grant domain controller logon rights

 This is directly relevant to enterprise, MSP, government, and defense-contractor environments where privileged access must be tightly controlled and auditable.